List of school attacks in China: June 2020

-December 2020

-On December 27, 2020, seven people were killed and seven others injured during a mass stabbing attack outside a school in Kaiyuan, in Liaoning province.
-As the school was closed at the time of the incident, no students or teachers were hurt.
-The victims were all passersby, mainly middle-aged or elderly women.
-The attacker then stabbed and wounded a policeman before being arrested.

 April 2021

 On April 28, 2021, a knife-wielding man broke into a school, killing two children and wounding 16 others.
-The mass stabbing occurred in Beiliu, a city in the Guangxi Zhuang Autonomous Region of southern China.
+The mass stabbing occurred in Beiliu, Guangxi.
 A man with the surname Zeng, aged 24, was apprehended by police.
 Authorities did not confirm a motive for the attack, but Hong Kong news outlets, including Oriental Daily and Apple Daily, reported that the suspect was going through a divorce and his wife worked at the school.

 August 2022

-On August 3, 2022, four people were killed and five others wounded in a knife attack at a kindergarten in southeast China's Jiangxi province.
-The suspect, identified as 48-year-old Liu Xiaohui (刘小辉), fled to a mountainous area in Wan'an County, a neighboring county after the attack and was arrested 12 hours later during a foot chase in which he was seriously injured after being hit by a car.
-Despite efforts to save him, Xiaohui died in the hospital hours later on August 4.
+On August 3, 2022, four people were killed and five others wounded in a knife attack at a kindergarten in Anfu County, Jiangxi.
+The suspect, identified as 48-year-old Liu Xiaohui (刘小辉), fled to a mountainous area in neighboring Wan'an County after the attack and was arrested 12 hours later during a foot chase in which he was seriously injured after being hit by a car.
+Despite efforts to save him, Liu died in the hospital hours later on August 4.